 Set School Budgets

 School administrators are responsible for overseeing their school's budget.
 They need to make sure that each department receives adequate funding without spending more money than the school is allotted.
-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) mentions that principals are sometimes in charge of running school fundraisers to obtain additional money from local residents to spend on school programs.
+The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) mentions that principals are in charge of requesting funding to obtain additional money from the school district or local residents to spend on school programs.

 Assist with Student Behavior Management

-Principals and assistant principals are responsible for coming up with programs that help keep students' behavior under control.
+Principals and assistant principals are responsible for meeting with teachers and parents to help keep students' behavior under control.
 School administrators usually make rules and procedures that cover the entire school as well as behavior plans for individual students who regularly cause trouble.
 Administrators also help design programs to keeps schools safe and free of drugs and alcohol.

 Employment and Salary Outlook

-The BLS published in May 2012 the median annual salary earned by education administrators in elementary and secondary schools as $87,760.
-Administrators living in New Jersey, New York, and Connecticut earned the most money in 2012, averaging more than $116,000 a year.
-The employment of elementary, middle, and high school principals is projected by the BLS to increase by an approximate six percent during the 2012-2022 decade, a rate slower than the national average for all occupations.
+The BLS published in May 2014 the median annual salary earned by education administrators in elementary and secondary schools as $89,540.
+Administrators living in New Jersey, Connecticut and New York earned the most money in 2014, averaging $124,400, $117,950, and $113,200 a year, respectively.
+The employment of elementary, middle, and high school principals is projected by the BLS to increase by an approximate six percent during the 2014-2024 decade, an average rate for all occupations.